Website Builder vs WordPress: Which One Is for You?

 - Updates – developers constantly update the WordPress core software, themes, and plugins.
 However, you need to install these updates on the site yourself.

-- Scan for malware – regularly checking your website for malicious software is essential to keep the site and its visitors safe.
+- Scan for WordPress malware – regularly checking your website for malicious software is essential to keep the site and its visitors safe.

 Most website builders have SEO tools built into their platforms.
 They include meta tags, alt text, custom slugs, and, in some cases, Google Analytics.